nyvs/inv-sys/README.md

 * Implement the Stacksize trait for
 * your type that will act as your Item
 */
-impl super::Stacksize for Item {
+impl Stacksize for Item {
   fn get_max_stacksize(&self) -> usize {
     3
   }